-If you smoke weed it’s because life has graced you with a marijuana dealer – unless of course you’re lucky enough to be allowed to grow weed in your backyard.
+If you smoke weed it’s because life has graced you with a pot dealer – unless of course you’re lucky enough to be live in a legal state and ship marijuana directly to your door with platforms as Eaze.
 But those of us who still live in the dark ages have to meet with our pot sellers in order to smoke some herb.
 Everybody who buys from marijuana dealers knows that they can be very interesting characters.
 After visiting some marijuana dealers, I go home and smoke a joint and laugh about how funny the encounter has just been.

 Is Finding A Weed Dealer Online Too Risky?

 Finding a consistent dealer in your area is one of the biggest problems for a stoner in states without legal marijuana.
 Having a dealer that is consistent, on time and has good nugs is something that every stoner needs.
-We’re all not as lucky as those in California, Colorado, Washington and other states with medical and recreational laws in our favor.
+We’re all not as lucky as those in California, Colorado, Washington and other states with medical and recreational laws in our favor who can walk with their stoner look freely without any worries.
 If you’re stuck in states like North Dakota, Florida, Texas and the list could go on, finding a dealer is tricky at times.

 That has lead to a lot of people moving to online to find green.
 Social media has taken over a big part of our lives.
 Just about everybody has a Twitter or Facebook.
 People are online for a large part of their day: searching Google, posting memes, and asking for weed?

-I’ve seen so many people these days looking for weed online.
+I’ve seen so many people these days looking for weed online (weed box, weed buds, weed edibles, etc.).
 People have asked in our comments tweeted there email address saying what city they need bud in, forums and the list goes on.
 If you have a large enough and/or loyal Twitter following, I would not be surprised if this works almost every time.
 You still run the risk of it being a setup.
 You never really know who is running that Twitter handle on the other side.

-The biggest thing that has drawn me to see so much “online dealing” is our comment section of our 15 Rules For New Weed Buyers To Follow post.
+The biggest thing that has drawn me to see so much “online dealing” is our comment section of our ‘How To Buy Weed Like A Pro‘ post.
 The comments in that section fly all day with people asking for weed in certain areas with their email.

 I’ve seen people go on there telling people their prices to contact them.
-I did a post about sending marijuana through the mail.
+I did a post about how to mail weed through the mail.
 It was all basic knowledge with help from a book called The Art Of Sending Marijuana By Mail.
 It had insights about delivery companies, laws and stuff you would need to know about sending marijuana.
 But, blatantly putting online what you have for sale is just asking for some trouble.
 Then following through with it.

 Most of this comes to light after a Louisiana teenage girl had the police at her doorstep after posting a picture people smoking marijuana on Social Media Instagram.
 The St. Mary Parish Sheriff’s Department said to WAFB that they started an investigation over the picture.